antrea-io/antrea/docs/windows.md

   - If OVS driver is not signed, please refer to the Windows doc about how to [install a test-signed driver package on the test computer](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-a-test-signed-driver-package-on-the-test-computer).
-  - If you don't have a self-signed OVS package and just want to try the Antrea on windows, Antrea provides a test-signed OVS package for you.
+  - If you don't have a self-signed OVS package and just want to try the Antrea on Windows, Antrea provides a test-signed OVS package for you.
     See details in [Join Windows worker Nodes](#Join-Windows-worker-nodes) section.